 Trauma Release Exercises (TRE) were created by the clinical social worker David Bercelli, Ph.D.
 TRE is a modality for helping people become more grounded in their bodies and present-moment experience, become more aware of their habitual patterns, release tension, stress, and trauma, and develop resiliency and aliveness.

-TRE turns on a natural shaking mechanism inherent in all creatures to discharge stressful energy.
+TRE helps you learn to shake to get rid of stress.
+This is a behavior instinctual to all creatures.
 Think about it: does your dog or cat shake when a storm comes?
 Have you ever trembled during an important speaking event or interview?
 This is because stress hormones are pumping through your system to help you fight back or run away.
 If you are standing still, the energy has to be discharged somehow.

 TRE transforms stress and trauma by helping people find and “turn on” this natural shaking response.
 This is done through completing a few physical exercises, under the guidance of a trained provider, and then allowing the body to shake and do whatever else it needs to do to instinctually heal.